ISAITB/docs-itb-ta/source/profile/index.rst

 .. note::
   When using EU Login you may have more than one user roles linked to your EU Login account.
-Each such role is related to different organisations, possibly within different communities.
+Each such role is related to different organisations and/or communities.
 The profile management section of the test bed offers the means of managing these roles but not your EU Login account.

   When not using EU Login you will have a distinct test bed user account per role that you use to log in with.
 In this case